In the title Food Forest U, you are the U. You will learn how to create food forests for yourself.

 They go about their own business as usual or hide.

-You can speak to the creatures and tell them how beautiful they are and how glad you are to see them.
+You can speak to the creatures and tell them how beautiful they are and how glad you are that they are in the food forest.
 They seem to hear.
 The birds especially love to sing songs of joy and gratitude for the food forest.

 Be kind at all times.
 If you try to catch or trap the animals, they may try to defend themselves by lashing out to hurt you out of fear.
 Appreciate the fauna from afar.
 Rarely will you need to touch them unless one needs help?